GuruSR/StableBMA/Usage.md

 Download StableBMA.h & .cpp into a library folder of the same name.

+**NOTE:  Starting with StableBMA 1.6, the begin function has changed, see example below.**

 To use this instead of bma.h, EDIT your Watchy.h:

 Find: